Cloves are the flower buds of the clove tree, an evergreen also known as Syzygium aromaticum (

 - Fiber: 1 gram

-As well as containing several important vitamins and minerals, cloves are rich in antioxidants (10).
+In addition to containing several important vitamins and minerals, cloves are rich in antioxidants (

 Cloves also contain a compound called eugenol, which has been shown to act as a natural antioxidant.